shockpkg/swf-projector/README.md

 Takes a standalone Flash Player file, a directory containing a standalone Flash Player, or a shockpkg standalone Flash Player package file.

+Can also create bundles that group the projector and resources in a directory beside a single launcher for Windows and Linux or within an application bundle for macOS.

 Reading DMG projector packages is only supported on macOS.